kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment/model_quantization.rst

           quantizer = torch_quantizer("test", model, (dummy_input), output_dir=str(output_dir))
           quant_model = quantizer.quant_model

-   6. Before the model is exported, at least one sample must be passed through it in the test mode.
-This mode can also be used to evaluate the quantized model before it's serialized.
+   7. Vitis AI quantizer requires to infer at least one sample in the ``test`` mode before saving the model.
+You can also evaluate the quantized model in the test mode before it's serialized:

       .. code-block:: python3